Article Image

 Transferable skills work across industries, like leadership, time management, or project management.
 They’re especially helpful when switching careers or roles.

-How to write the skills section of your resume
+How to write the key skills on your resume

 Writing a skills section that employers actually read involves more than just listing your strengths.
 It’s about tailoring it to the specific job you’re applying for.
 This is called resume targeting and is at the core of any good resume.